 Is the Bank discontinuing the calculation and publication of the monthly and semiannual cost of funds indices?

 Yes.
-The Bank has announced that it will stop publishing all cost of funds indices early in 2021 because of the significant decline in the number of financial institutions eligible to report the data used to calculate the indices.
-The Bank will no longer calculate the 11th District Monthly Weighted Average Cost of Funds Index (COFI) after the publication of the December 2020 COFI on January 29, 2021.
-The Bank will no longer calculate the Semiannual Weighted Average Cost of Funds Indices for the 11th District and for California after the publication of the indices for the July-December 2020 period on February 16, 2021.
+The Bank has announced that it will stop publishing all cost of funds indices in early 2022 because of the significant decline in the number of financial institutions eligible to report the data used to calculate the indices.
+The Bank will no longer calculate the 11th District Monthly Weighted Average Cost of Funds Index (COFI) after the publication of the December 2021 COFI on January 31, 2022.
+The Bank will no longer calculate the Semiannual Weighted Average Cost of Funds Indices for the 11th District and for California after the publication of the indices for the July-December 2021 period on February 15, 2022.

 There has been a significant decline in the number of financial institutions that are eligible to provide data for the calculation of the COFI.
 When the monthly COFI was originally developed in 1981, there were over 200 COFI reporting members, but now there are only 9.
 We do not have any reason to expect the downward trend in reporting members to reverse.

-The Bank has set a target date early in 2021 for discontinuing the cost of funds indices to allow lenders and other users of the indices the opportunity to formulate an orderly exit strategy.
+The Bank has set target dates in early 2022 for discontinuing the cost of funds indices to allow lenders and other users of the indices the opportunity to formulate an orderly exit strategy.
 We want to avoid a situation where the number of eligible institutions declines and we are forced to stop publishing the indices with very little notice.

 It will be up to the lender to determine what options to offer their customers.
 Loan documents vary, so the options may vary from lender to lender.
 We will not be making any recommendations regarding a successor index.